cntric/fauna-test-setup/README.md

 By default, `FaunaTestDb()` will...
 - reuse Docker containers running with the `fauna/faunadb` image,
-- resuse endpoints deployed on the desired port,
+- reuse endpoints deployed on the desired port,
 - NOT reuse previous test databases.

 ## Tearing down the test environment